 How Long Should I Wear My Retainer?

 Often people ask us how long they need to wear their retainer after having orthodontic treatment.
-There are many factors that may influence how long someone needs to wear their retainer, but the best blanket recommendation we can make is to wear your retainers for as long as you want your teeth to stay straight.
+There are many factors that may influence how long someone needs to wear their retainer, but the best recommendation we can give you is to wear your retainers for as long as you want for your teeth to stay straight!
+Simply, the longer you wear the retainer, the longer your teeth will remain in their desired position since teeth can shift without regular wear of a retainer.

 Text: Did you know that the Hawley retainer is the most popular type of retainer?
 It features a metal wire that surrounds the six anterior teeth and holds them in place.